 The Barton Springs/Edwards Aquifer Conservation District (District) is a Texas groundwater conservation district charged with the management of the Barton Springs segment of the Edwards Aquifer (Aquifer), which is the primary water supply for more than 60,000 people in the region and the source water for the Barton Springs complex.
+The District manages this resource by a production permit-based regulatory program for larger, non-exempt wells, and this program's elements constitute the Covered Activities.
 The overarching strategic purpose of the District is to optimize the sustainable uses of groundwater for these users and other community interests.
-However, it is well established that during drought conditions large amounts of groundwater withdrawals (pumping) will contribute to diminished springflow rates at Barton Springs and associated adverse effects to some Aquifer users.
-Barton Springs is the sole habitat of the federally-protected Barton Springs salamander (BSS) and Austin blind salamander (ABS).
-The federal Endangered Species Act prohibits the harassment or harm of the salamanders (termed "take") that may incidentally occur as a result of the effect of pumping on decreasing springflows unless exempted under a federal Incidental Take Permit (ITP).
+However, it is well established that during drought conditions large amounts of groundwater withdrawals (pumping) will contribute to diminished flow through the Aquifer and smaller springflow rates at Barton Springs and associated adverse effects to some Aquifer users.
+The Aquifer and its associated spring outlets are Barton Springs is the sole habitat of the federally-protected Barton Springs salamander (BSS) and Austin blind salamander (ABS).
+The federal Endangered Species Act prohibits the harassment or harm of the salamanders (termed "take") that may incidentally occur as a result of the effect of pumping on decreasing water levels and springflows unless exempted under a federal Incidental Take Permit (ITP).
 Without an ITP District permittees could be held responsible for take and in violation of the federal law.